fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 5. There is some identified, concrete, simply explained benefit over using labelled discriminated unions, e.g. "we have a simpler API with fewer overloads".

+6. There is no possibility that the type will end up being consumed by .Net languages other than F#.

 For example, an anonymous type-tagged union should **not** be considered for the following union type:

 ```fsharp